Setting up network connectivity between Yandex BareMetal and Yandex Virtual Private Cloud subnets using Yandex Cloud Interconnect

 Virtual machines and click Create virtual machine. -

-Under Boot disk image, select the VM image you need.
-For example: Ubuntu 24.04.
+Under Boot disk image, select an appropriate VM image, e.g., Ubuntu 24.04.

 -